elanio182/udacity-tv-script-generation/README.md

 ## Project 3: TV Script Generation

-In this project, you'll generate your own Simpsons TV scripts using RNNs.
-You'll be using part of the Simpsons dataset of scripts from 27 seasons.
+In this project, i'll generate your own Simpsons TV scripts using RNNs.
+I'll be using part of the Simpsons dataset of scripts from 27 seasons.
 The Neural Network you'll build will generate a new TV script for a scene at Moe's Tavern.

 ## Running using conda!